-By Unknown Lamer from Slashdot's this-is-not-the-gnome-you-were-looking-for department
+By Unknown Lamer from Slashdot's computer-better-person-than-most-people department

-By Unknown Lamer from Slashdot's protect-revenue-at-any-cost department
+By Soulskill from Slashdot's roll-your-own-killdrones department